Franz von Vecsey

 Franz von Vecsey (born Ferenc Vecsey; 23 March 1893 – 5 April 1935) was a Hungarian violinist and composer, who became a well-known virtuoso in Europe through the early 20th century.
+He made his first public debut at the age of 10.
+An accomplished violinist, he went onto perform concerts in the early twentieth century in the United Kingdom, Europe and both North America and South America.

 Early life and career

 He was born in Budapest and began his violin studies with his father, Lajos Vecsey.
 At the age of 8 he entered the studio of Jenő Hubay.
-Two years later, aged 10, he played for Joseph Joachim in Berlin (making his début at "Beethoven Halle" on 17 May 1903) and subsequently became known as a stellar child prodigy virtuoso.
+Two years later, aged 10, he played for Joseph Joachim in Berlin (making his début at "Beethoven Halle" on 17 May 1903) and subsequently became known as a child prodigy virtuoso.

 He became one of the pre-eminent violinists in Europe in the 1910s and 1920s, at one point touring with Béla Bartók as his piano accompanist.
 Aged only 12, he became the re-dedicatee of Jean Sibelius' Violin Concerto in D minor in 1905, when the original dedicatee, Willy Burmester, refused to play the work after he was unable to appear at the premiere of the revised version, which was premiered by Karel Halíř instead.
 Vecsey championed the Sibelius concerto, first performing it when he was only 13.
 He was the dedicatee of Hubay's Violin Concerto No.3.
 He also spent time composing, and wrote a number of virtuosic salon pieces for the violin.